 Amsterdam and Marijuana

-The scent of potent pot is always floating in the air in the city.
+The scent of potent pot is always floating in the air.
 Within 24 hours of being in Amsterdam, the smell becomes commonplace.
-In The Netherlands, the laws covering buying, possessing and using of small quantities of marijuana are complicated and evolving.
+In the Netherlands, the laws covering buying, possessing and using of small quantities of marijuana are complicated and evolving.

-Individual joints are sold in coffee shops and can be purchased for less then $5 USD.
+Individual joints are sold in coffee shops and can be purchased for about $5 USD.
 Some shops, with names like Coffeeshop Reefer, seem to be geared toward tourists who find the freedom to smoke up a novelty.
-Other shops are more reserved.

 The unfortunate side effect of tourists using drugs is that some idiots overdo it.
 We saw more than one foreigner dazed-and-confused and struggling to function in broad daylight.
 Not cool.